chelh/VBASync/README.md

 <h2>Using</h2>
 VBA Sync Tool has two modes: **Extract**&nbsp;mode extracts modules from the file into the folder.
 You can then commit the extracted files to version control. **Publish**&nbsp;mode publishes modules from the folder into the file.
 You should do this after merges.

 After you select a mode, a folder path, and a file path, the tool will list which modules have changed, with a checkbox next to each.
 Tick the checkbox next to each module with changes you'd like to apply.
+Double-click an entry to run a diff tool against the old and new files.
+(This requires setting up a diff tool under **File**→**Settings**.)
+If the underlying files change, click **Refresh**.
 When you're ready to synchronize, click **Apply** or **OK**.

 You can save and load session settings from the **File** menu.
 Settings are saved as `.ini` files.
 If a settings file is named `VBASync.ini` and located in the working directory, VBA Sync Tool will load those settings automatically.
 You can also specify a settings file on the command-line.
 I recommend launching VBA Sync Tool from a shortcut, to avoid having to specify the folder and file each time you need to synchronize.